 - You can also make snowball cookies without nuts.
 The cookies can be plain or with mini chocolate chips.

 - Make the cookie about an inch round.
-Place then on the cookie sheet 1 inch apart.
+Place them on the cookie sheet 1 inch apart.
 Do not make the cookie too big or they tend to fall apart.

 - How long will snowball cookies last?
 Only as long as you can keep them from your family.
 Really, they will last about 5 days in a container or a month in the freezer.